How to Get a Hardship License in Florida

 If a person will multiple offenses has a DUI that is not yet listed on their driving record, then no hardship hearing will be scheduled.

 Instead, the records are sent through SHAREPOINT.
-The hearing officer needs certified court documents (with court seal and signature) containing the driver’s name, DL#, citation number and conviction information and length of sanction.
+The hearing officer needs certified court documents (with court seal and signature) containing the driver’s name, DL#, citation number, conviction information, and the length of the sanction.

 The hearing officer will obtain the customer’s phone number to advise the person when the record has been updated.